Mali

 | Deficient infrastructure and unreliable power supply limiting industrial growth and logistical efficiency. |

-Is it easy to run a company in Mali?
+Easy to run a company there?

-YES.
-Mali has no corporate income tax but stacks the two harshest non-fiscal frictions: criminal liability for misuse of corporate assets (jail risk on intra-company spending) and public registries (your name visible to anyone with a browser).
-Zero-tax headline; non-zero exposure on every other axis.
+Mali has no corporate income tax but stacks the two nastiest non-fiscal frictions: criminal liability for misuse of corporate assets (jail on the table for sloppy intra-company spending) and public registries (your name served up to anyone with a browser).

 | Country | Status | Dividends | Interest | Royalties |